 A switching notice takes effect as a withdrawal of units in the current fund, and an application for units in the new fund that you nominate.
-As a result, the provisions of the Master Trust Deed dealing with applications and withdrawals will apply (including any fees or minimum amounts applicable to the application or withdrawal).
+As a result, the provisions of the Master Trust Deed dealing with applications and withdrawals will apply (including any fees or minimum amounts applicable to the application or withdrawal) as well as any applicable buy/sell spreads.